pawelpikus/smart-home-dashboard/README.md

 # Smart Home Dashboard solution

 See the live version of [Smart Home Dashboard](https://smart-home-dashboard.vercel.app/).
+The client is deployed to [Vercel](https://vercel.com/), test server lives on [Heroku](https://id.heroku.com).

 The project is a sample of a smart home web app interface.
 It comprises of a mockup UI and an interactive part being a list of three smart devices with information about their state.